Rizzo homers off Jansen, Cubs stun Dodgers

 Jansen's blown save was his third of the season and first since May 5 at San Diego when Hunter Renfroe hit a walk-off grand slam.

-The Cubs' rally spoiled a spoiled a solid start from the Dodgers' Walker Buehler, who took a no-hitter into the sixth inning and pitched seven scoreless innings.
-The Dodgers had their 1-0 lead through eight innings courtesy a fourth-inning home run from Alex Verdugo.
+The Cubs' rally spoiled a solid start from the Dodgers' Walker Buehler, who took a no-hitter into the sixth inning and allowed only two hits over seven scoreless innings.
+The Dodgers had their 1-0 lead through eight innings courtesy of a fourth-inning home run from Alex Verdugo.

 Cubs starter Yu Darvish pitched at Dodger Stadium for the first time since he lost Game 7 of the 2017 World Series while starting for Los Angeles.
 Darvish was nearly as good as Buehler, giving up one run on two hits over seven innings with 10 strikeouts, retiring the last 11 batters he faced.

-Buehler also gave up two hits in his seven scoreless innings, with no walks and six strikeouts.
+Buehler struck out six and didn't walk a batter.
 Jansen (2-2) entered the game with 10 consecutive scoreless outings.

 Kyle Ryan (2-1) picked up the victory by recording the final out of the eighth inning.
 Pedro Strop pitched a scoreless ninth for his eighth save, working around a two-out walk to Max Muncy.